AnotherSamWilson/miceforest/README.md

 There are also an array of plotting functions available, these are discussed below in the section [Diagnostic Plotting](https://github.com/AnotherSamWilson/miceforest#Diagnostic-Plotting).
+The plotting behavior between single imputed datasets and multi-imputed datasets is slightly different.

 ### Simple Example of Multiple Imputation

-We can also create multiple `KernelDataSet`s, along with easy ways to compare them:
+We can also create a class which contains multiple `KernelDataSet`s, along with easy ways to compare them:

 ``` python
 # Create kernel.